A Frugal London Trip: Best London Travel Tips

 3) Use the Bus or local transportation:

-I am a big fan of the Hop On Hop Off bus in most places.
-In London however, you can skip it.
-Just hop on the local bus for the frugal alternative.
-My favorite bus route is the Number 22.
+As an alternative, just hop on the local bus for the frugal alternative.
+My favorite bus route is Number 22.
 We usually get on at Sloane Square.
-The route will take you past the tourist places like Hyde Park, Knightsbridge (Harrods), Chelsea (King’s Road), Putney Bridge and Piccadilly Circus, from where you can just walk the few minutes to Trafalgar Square one way, Chinatown and Leicester Square the other way.
+The route will take you past the tourist places like Hyde Park, Knightsbridge (Harrods), Chelsea (King’s Road), Putney Bridge and Piccadilly Circus, from where you can just walk the few minutes to Trafalgar Square one way, Chinatown, and Leicester Square the other way.
 A day pass will run you up to £8, which includes the Underground trains.
 Using the local transport system will save you money on a London trip.

 4) Groupon is your friend:

 Yes, just like your Groupon at home, you can get the same deals in London.
 Food, attractions, etc, so make sure to check it out.
-We got 2 for 1 tickets to see the Moscow State Circus while we were there.
-It was awesome, even more awesome because it was half price.
+We got a 2 for 1 ticket to see the Moscow State Circus while we were there.
+It was awesome, even more so because it was half price.
 Being frugal is a good thing! :o)).
 Use Groupon deals in London restaurants, attractions, and events to save money on your trip.